PagerDuty/terraform-provider-pagerduty/website/docs/d/event_orchestration_integration.html.markdown

 - `event_orchestration` - (Required) ID of the Event Orchestration to which this Integration belongs.
 - `id` - (Optional) ID of the Integration associated with the Event Orchestration.
 Specify either `id` or `label`.
 If both are specified `id` takes precedence.
 - `label` - (Optional) Name/description of the Integration associated with the Event Orchestration.
 Specify either `id` or `label`.
 If both are specified `id` takes precedence.
-The value of `label` is not unique and potentially there might be multiple Integrations with the same `label` value associated with the Event Orchestration.
+The value of `label` is not unique.
+Potentially there might be multiple Integrations with the same `label` value associated with the Event Orchestration and retrieving data by `label` attribute will result in an error during the planning step.

 ## Attributes Reference